We’re way past hard seltzer: The spiked drinks keep coming – KION546

 “We’re very thoughtful in selecting and approving the use of our trademarks on beverage alcohol products, and the success of these products is a testament to that process,” said White.
 “We’re continuously evaluating our consumers’ preferences and it’s our goal to deliver more options for more people during more occasions throughout the day,” he added.

-Newcomers like Cutwater, a canned cocktail brand, and traditional liquor brands like Absolut also started making premixed cocktails, also known as flavored malt beverages.
+Newcomers like Cutwater, a canned cocktail brand, and traditional liquor brands like Absolut also started making premixed cocktails.

-These drinks accounted for $4.4 billion in US sales over the past 12 months, a 21% increase from last year, according to data Nielsen IQ shared with CNN.
+Ready-to-drink (RTD) beverages, an umbrella category that includes premixed cocktails, flavored malt beverages and hard seltzer, accounted for $10.9 billion in US sales over the past 12, months, a 7% increase from last year, according to data Nielsen IQ shared with CNN.

+Flavored malt beverages like Simply Spiked made up the greatest share of sales within the RTD category with $4.4 billion in US sales over the past 12 months, a 21% increase from last year.
+These drinks tend to have lower alcohol content than premixed cocktails that are spirit-based.

 The nostalgia generation